A textured polar phase in strained SrTiO3

-The marked change in the phonon dispersion shown in Fig \ref{fig4}A-C is a manifestation of a drastic modification of the lattice under only moderate strain.
-While the soft mode associated with the incipient FE order is believed to be the TO mode, the most prominent change observed here occurs in the TA branch at finite wavevectors.
-This is summarized schematically in Fig \ref{fig4}E. In the unstrained material, both TO and TA branches are doubly degenerate along [$0,0,l$] resulting in a total of four transverse branches in the frequency range of Figs. \ref{fig4}A-C. Our observations in Fig. \ref{fig4} show that under moderate strain, the doubly degenerate TO branches split slightly, represented by the blue lines in Fig. \ref{fig4}E, while one of the initially doubly-degenerate TA branches becomes strongly renormalized, shown by the orange dashed line in Fig. \ref{fig4}E.
+The marked change in the phonon dispersion shown in Fig \ref{fig4}a-c is a manifestation of a drastic modification of the lattice under only moderate strain.
+While the soft mode associated with the traditional FE order is believed to be the TO mode at small wavevectors\cite{Cochran1960}, the most prominent change observed here occurs in the TA branch at finite wavevectors, with little change to the TO branch near the zone center.
+This is summarized schematically in Fig \ref{fig1}b-e.
+In a traditional ferroelectric (Fig. \ref{fig1}b) the TO mode at small wavevectors undergoes a strong renormalization (Fig. \ref{fig1}d) to produce an amplitude mode of vibration of the homogeneous polarization.
+On the other hand, in a textured polar phase (Fig. \ref{fig1}c) the amplitude mode of the textured polarization derives from softening of a mode at finite wavevector (Fig. \ref{fig1}e)\cite{Guzman-Verri2023,Zubko2007,Muller1991}.
+This mode is observed here experimentally in Fig. \ref{fig4}b-c.
+Because it occurs at finite wavevectors, this strain-driven instability is hidden from measurements that mainly sense the near-zero-wavevector response such as optical probes\cite{Li2019,Nova2019}.
+Importantly, the broken inversion symmetry in a homogeneous ferroelectric (Figs. \ref{fig1}b,d) should modify strongly the response to THz excitation at the Brillouin-zone center, yet we observe no measurable polar response at the Bragg peak (Fig. \ref{fig3}d), even at the largest strain applied.
+This implies that inversion symmetry is not globally broken and the average structure remains paraelectric on long length-scales.